Khaspper/Pomodoro_Cafe/README.md

 backend wow that was annoying...
 But I learned about protect routes

 Mon Sept 1st 10:01 PM I learned more about mocking functions And how much I hate Mocking I will start writing pure functions from now on...

+Wed Sept 3rd 2:18 PM OMG I FINISHED THE TESTS!!!!
+NOW I GET TO IMPLEMENT GOOGLE MAPS API IM SCARED BUT EXCITED AT THE SAME TIME